hssmalo/steampunkfantasy/rules.md

 **Minor** **Acid**:

-- At agony step 1 roll a die, at 3+, unit base gets +1 on future damage.
+- At agony step 1 roll a die, at 3+, unit gets +1 on future damage.
 At 2-, remove minor acid

 **Contnius** **Fire** **Damage**